 - Your spouse’s social security number.

-In each county, the Courts require a financial disclosure form to be completed by each party.
-While the forms are similar, each county maintains their own form.
+In Illinois, regardless of county, each party must complete a financial disclosure form as part of the divorce process.
 It is not necessary to have the form completed for your initial consultation, but any advance preparations will expedite your case.
-Please follow the appropriate link for your county.
+Please follow this link to review and complete the financial disclosure form:

 If possible, make physical and electronic copies of all these documents, and keep them in a safe place.

 Please contact us for a free, face-to-face consultation.

 We handle cases throughout Cook, Lake, Will and DuPage Counties.
 Please call or send an email, so we can schedule your free initial consultation.